koenrane/KR-new-site/content/import/steering-gpt-2-xl-by-adding-an-activation-vector.md

 | **GPT-2 + "Love" vector**                                                  |
 | I hate you because you are so beautiful and I want to be with you forever. |

-Note: Later made available as a preprint at [Steering Language Models with Activation Engineering](https://arxiv.org/abs/2308.10248).

 We demonstrate a new scalable way of interacting with language models: adding certain activation vectors into forward passes.[^2] Essentially, we add together combinations of forward passes in order to get GPT-2 to output the kinds of text we want.
 We provide a lot of entertaining and successful examples of these "activation additions."
 We also show a few activation additions which unexpectedly fail to have the desired effect.